rileyhuo/syntax_view/README.md

-This repository contains my Fall 2023 experiment: what kind of meaning could be extracted from literature by computers in a purely syntactical reading?
+This repository contains my Fall 2023 experiment: what kind of meaning could be extracted from literature by computers in a purely syntactic reading?
 Please navigate to [sample_notebook.ipynb](sample_notebook.ipynb) for notebook-level demonstration.